 Along with 3M’s executive management, its HR and IT groups are among the company’s departments that make the working experience so satisfying for employees.
 To keep things running smoothly, the company invested in Workday Human Capital Management (HCM) several years ago.

 According to Ashley Kruse, manager of HR Technology and Automation at 3M, Workday has helped retire legacy systems while automating workflows, facilitating employee self-service, and removing a lot of the friction from older processes.
 “Today, globally, we are using Workday Extend as much as possible to develop new apps for our employees, in as many as 12 languages,” Kruse says.
-“Even as we expand our Workday footprint, our data stays centralised.
-What’s more, our global HR service centres know Workday and understand the user experience so they can easily support employees.”
+“Even as we expand our Workday footprint, our data stays centralized.
+What’s more, our global HR service centers know Workday and understand the user experience so they can easily support employees.”